 What to look for when choosing an Airbnb in Brazil?

 Check the noise level.
 Rio is a loud city, as is São Paulo.
 You’ll be fuming if you have to hear the traffic all night long.
-Our Airbnb is located on a busy street, but we installed triple glazing for a sound night’s sleep.
+Apartments located on any busy street should have double glazing installed for a sound night’s sleep.

 Security is a must in Brazil.
 A doorman is a good sign because it means that the building has a gate.
 I would also bring a small lock for your suitcase to lock away valuables.
 I’ve never had an issue in Brazil, but I have in France.

 An air conditioner unit.
 You need AC in the summer in Brazil.
 Different from the US, there usually aren’t screens on the windows (except in the Pantanal or the Amazon).
 This means there is no chance of leaving the windows open past 17:00 PM, unless you want to sleep with the mosquitos.